NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In this example we consider a rig that is made of linescan and frame camera.
-They are positioned in the same location and look in the same direction.
-The
+These sensors are positioned in the same location and look in the same
-linescan sensor acquires a single very long image line at a high rate, while the
+direction.
+The linescan sensor acquires a single very long image line at a high
-frame camera records a rectangular image of much smaller dimensions and at a
+rate, while the frame camera records a rectangular image of much smaller
-lower rate, with overlap.
+dimensions and at a lower rate.
 They both experience the same jitter.

-The "rigid"
+The end result is a wide and tall linescan image and many smaller frame images
+that overlap with each other and the linescan image.
+The "rigid" frame camera
-frame camera images are used to correct the jitter in the rig.
+images are used to correct the jitter in the rig.

+Synthetic data for this example can be produced as in
+:numref:`jitter_linescan_frame_cam`.
+The ``sat_sim`` invocations for linescan
+and frame cameras are the same except using different sensor dimensions and
+sensor type.

-A straightforward application of the recipe above will fail, as it is not
+A straightforward application of the jitter-solving recipe in
+:numref:`jitter_linescan_frame_cam` will fail, as it is not possible to
-possible to triangulate properly the points seen by the two cameras.
-The
+triangulate properly the points seen by the two cameras.
+The following
-following adjustments are suggested:
+adjustments are suggested:

 - Use ``--forced-triangulation-distance 500000`` for both bundle adjustment and
-  jitter solving (use here the camera height above the terrain).
-This will result
+  jitter solving (use here the value of the camera height above the terrain).
-  in triangulated points even when the rays are parallel or even a little
+  This will result in triangulated points even when the rays are parallel or
-  divergent (during optimization this point will get refined, so the above value
+  even a little divergent (during optimization these points will get refined, so
-  need not be perfectly known).
+  the above value need not be perfectly known).
 - Instead of ``--heights-from-dem`` use the option ``--reference-dem`` in
   ``jitter_solve``, with associated options ``--reference-dem-weight`` and
   ``--reference-dem-robust-threshold``.
 See :numref:`jitter_options` for details.